mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

     environment but because of a doomsday weapon left over from war.
-3. The war is still being fought; the two sides both have deeply buried bunkers and armored warriors emerge from these underground fortresses to fight for a few square kilometres of scorched earth.
+3. The war is still being fought; the two sides both have deeply buried bunkers and armored warriors emerge from these underground fortresses to fight for a few square kilometers of scorched earth.
 4. The Jahanum Archaeological Society is specifically interested in recreating the events that led up to the war, such as recordings made inside the office of the President of the Union.